 Visualisations and Network Theory

 The general objective of the course is to provide students with a solid grasp of the tools and techniques of information visualization, and to help them design insightful information visualizations.
 The emphasis will be on how to convey insights to interested audiences, and we will discuss the challenges of finding a fit between audience needs and the right data presentations.
 Both structuration principles for arguments, as well as data presentation tools, including reports, dashboards, visualizations, and key metrics will be explained.
-Using approaches from information visualization research, internet geography and social network analysis, techniques to gain insights on the "when" (temporal data), "where" (geospatial data), "what" (topical data), and "with whom" (networks and trees) from data will be explored.
+Using approaches from information visualization research, internet research and social network analysis, techniques to gain insights on the "what" (topical data), "with whom" (networks and trees), and "when" (temporal data) from data will be explored.

 An overview of data visualization techniques is given, showcasing current examples in the form of interesting research and company studies.
 Students will get a first grasp of practical questions and challenges related to visualizations that come with large amounts of often unstructured data.
 In addition, students will be provided with a course overview and detailed description of the assignment.

 Sources for gathering data, from APIs to repositories to services will be introduced.
 The students will explore different software tools and learn how collect social media data.

 Descriptive Data Visualization of Numerical Data